-The Netherlands Institute for Sound and Vision asked STBY to carry out service design research as support for an initiative aimed at creating a more future-oriented, open and innovative working culture.
-The institute is considering a number of scenarios for new ways of using one of the spaces in their building.
+STBY was asked to carry out service design research to support an initiative aimed at creating a more future-oriented, open and innovative working culture at the The National Institute for Sound and Vision.
+They are considering a number of scenarios for new ways of using one of the main open spaces in their building.
 These scenarios involve not only changes to the building’s interior, but also a potential expansion of its program to include new collaborations with external partners.

 The creation of a more open and innovative working culture is an objective in which strategy, interior design and organisational culture impact each other in complex ways.
 STBY’s role was to ensure that the consideration of the different scenarios for the renewal of the space and program of use was grounded in a thorough understanding of the perspectives and expectations of its future users.